Optimal tests for continuous-variable quantum teleportation and photodetectors: Solving and evaluating the quadratic program for the fidelity of CV teleportation

-We now provide solutions to \eqref{eq:quad_prog_supp} for several examples.
-Let $E=0.6$ and $\xi=0.25$.
+Suppose that $E=0.6$ and $\xi=0.25$.
 We first numerically find the optimal solution to \eqref{eq:quad_prog_truncated_supp} using the MATLAB package for quadratic programming \cite{Mathematica}.
 Furthermore, we find numerically that for this case, the optimal value $f^*$ of the objective function and the corresponding optimal solution $p^*$ do not change for values of the truncation parameter from $M=1$ to $M=50$.
 We provide a reasoning for this result by analytically solving the quadratic program by invoking the KKT conditions.
 We note that if the optimal value of the objective function does not change with an increment in the truncation parameter, it implies that the same solution should be optimal for the infinite-dimensional optimization problem in \eqref{eq:quad_prog_supp}.